 The information needed to handle agents should be stored in a file called agents.conf.
-It is also possible to add agents in runtime by calling the register\agent [page 186].
+It is also possible to add agents in run-time by calling the register\agent [page 197].

-Each entry is a tuple of size thirteen:
+Each entry is a tuple:

-'''

 {UserId, TargetName, Comm, Ip, Port, EngineID, Timeout, MaxMessageSize, Version, SecModel, SecName, SecLevel}.

-'''